lestrrat/writing-sample/README.md

 Since this document will describe the recipe for a rustic, campagne style sourdough bread, some special care must be taken when baking the dough, which this document will also cover.

+# Preparing the Initial Starter

+# Instructions to Bake One Camapgne-style Sourdough Bread

+## Ingredients

+## Preparing the Stater

+## Performing "Autolyse"

+## Mixing, and Kneading the Dough

+## Bulk Fermentation

+## Pre-shaping, and Secondary Fermentation

+## Shaping, and Baking